hunyadi/boxsharp/README.md

 boxsharp interoperates with browser navigation events *back* and *forward* by pushing state to `history`.
 The *back* button lets you close the pop-up window, and *forward* reopens the window displaying the same image shown earlier.
 We represent items displayed in the lightbox pop-up window in serializable data structures such that they can be pushed as history states.

 When the `href` attribute of `<boxsharp-link>` references an element in the same document, the element is cloned and adopted as "light DOM" by the web component element `<boxsharp-dialog>` via a `<slot>`.

+Elements assigned to the named slot `caption` in `<boxsharp-link>` set the caption as HTML.
+Copying is performed by getting and setting the property `innerHTML`, which discards event handlers.
+However, captions also make use of the web component slotting mechanism, and hence inherit CSS rules from host document, which lets you customize how caption text appears.

 ## Examples